Living-with-machines/DeezyMatch/README.md

 Candidate ranker uses the vector representations, generated and assembled in the previous sections, to find a set of candidates (from a dataset) for given queries in the same or another dataset.
 In the following example, for queries stored in `query_scenario`, we want to find 2 candidates (specified by `num_candidates`) from a dataset stored in `candidate_scenario`.

-:warning: It is also possible to do [candidate ranking on-the-fly](#candidate-ranking-on-the-fly) in which query vectors are generated on-the-fly (and not stored in a dataset).
+:warning: It is also possible to do [candidate ranking on-the-fly](#candidate-ranking-on-the-fly) in which query vectors are not read from a dataset (instead, they are generated on-the-fly).

 ```python
 from DeezyMatch import candidate_ranker